-I came downstairs like I was physically in pain and overly emotional.
+I came downstairs like I was physically in pain and, of course, overly emotional.

 (Right?
 I had even taken a tiny compact mirror from my new purse and smashed it right underneath the car’s side mirror to make it look real.
 I really thought nothing wrong with this excuse at the time.)

-My dad didn’t buy it, and I was such a moron to think I could pull off an excuse that big.
-He told me to go upstairs and sit in my room until I could come downstairs and tell him the truth.
+My dad didn’t buy it, and I was such a moron to think I could pull off an excuse that unbelievable.
+He told me to go upstairs and sit in my room until I could tell him the truth.
 I played dumb, pleading with him that I told him the truth.

 I got grounded from the Richard Marx concert.

-Similar to the way they used to mark their liquor bottles to make sure we weren’t drinking while they went out…with their friends…for drinks.
-I mean, that was a no-brainer until they realized one Christmas that the ol’ BV & Coke wasn’t as potent per usual.
-They figured out we added water to get those lines to match up, and it worked like a charm for a while.
-We were bad kids, but you know what they say,
+After that fiasco, they wrote down the mileage when they left, which was a big bummer for my little bro.
+It was eerily similar to the way they used to mark their liquor bottles to make sure we weren’t drinking while they went out…with their friends…for drinks.
+That is until Christmas came around and they noticed that ol’ BV & Coke wasn’t as potent per usual.
+My bro and I added water to the bottle of liquor to get those lines to match up.
+We weren’t bad kids, really.
+Just bored.
+And you know what they say,

 “Heirlooms we don’t have in our family.